 All songs except two were from Shaking the Habitual and the live renditions were quite strange, but somehow I liked it despite all the over-the-top dancing.
 Last song was Silent Shout with thundering bass and cool backing lights (which reminded me of Fever Ray’s laser show at Arvika 2009).

-We left the owen-like heat of Muffathalle and walked down the street.
+We left the oven-like heat of Muffathalle and walked down the street.
 Suddenly all cars started to honk like crazy and people were shouting something.
 It turned out to be that Bayern München had just won a soccer game against Barcelona, which made every German in the city mad with joy.
 We just sighed and carried on.

 Comments